plinss/acmebot/README.rst

 If private keys are shared between a master and follower, be sure to turn off ``auto_rollover`` and only perform private key rollovers on the master.
+It is also useful to specify the ``previous_key`` directory to preserve previous key pins during the key rollover process.
 After a private key rollover, copy the new primary and backup private key files to the followers.
 The follower will automatically detect the new private key and re-issue certificates on the next run.
+Once all the followers have updated their certificates to the new keys, you can safely delete the previous private key file.